|

 - Legal System:

-Civil Law, European Law, International Law
+Civil Law, European Law

 - Nationality/Nationalities: